 We are responsible for providing EMS throughout Wake County including within all municipalities.
 We do this with paramedic ambulance response supported by district chiefs, Advanced Practice Paramedics, specialty response units and response-capable administrative staff.

-We’re headed by Dr. Jose Cabañas, who serves as both the EMS system director and the medical director.
+We’re headed by Chief Chris Colangelo, who serves as the EMS system director and Medical director Dr. Jose Cabanas who is also the Chief Medical Officer for Wake County.

 We provide on-site medical coverage for a host of events and activities throughout the community.
 We have trained staff with specialized equipment and vehicles for a variety of multiple patient, mass casualty, disaster and other less typical situations.